ysennoun/iot-mqtt-docker/README.md

 This project enables to run 4 docker containers.

 On two of these containers (named `s1-emqtt-io` and `s2-emqtt-io`) we will setup a mqtt cluster.
-We will also run a wireshark in order to visualize the packets exchanged with clients.
+We will also run a tcpdump capture in order to visualize the packets exchanged with clients.

 On one of the two other containers (named `publisher`), we will run a publisher to send messages to the mqtt cluster.
 On the other containers (named `subsciber`) we will run a subscriber with the possibility to persist messages on console or on elasticsearch.
 With Kibana we will be able to visualize those messages.